vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 If you do not receive a callback, it could be because your firewall is blocking our requests.
 See:
 [Vipps request servers](https://github.com/vippsas/vipps-developers/blob/master/README.md#vipps-request-servers).

+Please check your own logs for any signs of problems.
+If your `orderId` is `acme-shop-123-order123abc`: Search your logs for `acme-shop-123-order123abc`.

 If you need help solving a callback-related problem, please send us a complete HTTP request, and any other related details, so we can investigate.